dwalker0044/Aim/README.md

 A build target could be Windows or Linux and variations of the build such as Debug and Release.
 A Target file is written in TOML.

+Aim doesn't try to be too clever although it does add a few compiler flags to make building and using libraries simpler.

-Aim doesn't try to be too clever.
-For each target the Target file must be written out in full.
-Aim doesn't attempt to do any auto-detection or automatic resolution of variables.
-What you see is what you get.
+Each target file must be written out in full.
 While the duplication may be a bit annoying, build errors are far easier to debug.

 ## Limitations
 * Supports only Linux.